Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 What are some examples of concept checking questions?

-Future and simple future
+Future present progressive vs. simple future

 Let’s imagine that you taught your students a lesson on the difference between two common ways to express the future: present progressive tense (“I’m seeing a movie tonight”) vs. simple future (“I will be there”).
 A good CCQ for English students at the end of class could be to ask, “What are your plans for the rest of the day?”
 Their answers (I will study/I’m going to play soccer) will indicate if they understood the lesson!
-These questions are simple, yet precise and provide assurance that the teacher can move forward.
+These questions are simple, yet precise and provide assurance the teacher can move forward.

 Nouns and pronouns